-When the “Liberation” theory was published, I happened to be reading a book, published in 1982 by Swedish neurologist Patrick Stortebecker describing the history of research in the Cranio-Vertebral Venous system CVS, with 241 references to other studies.
-He describes work published in 1884 by neurologist Pierre Marie dealing with concerns about society’s serious dental problems, and the resulting symptoms of neurological diseases, including sclerose en plaques, the French term for ms.
+When the “Liberation” theory was published, I happened to be reading a book (1982) by Swedish neurologist Patrick Stortebecker, describing the history of research in the Cranio-Vertebral Venous system CVS, with 241 references to other studies.
+He describes work published in 1884 by neurologist Pierre Marie dealing with concerns about society’s serious dental problems, and the resulting symptoms of neurological diseases, including sclerose en plaques, the French term for MS.

-Stortebecker engages in a detailed discussion of studies by German researchers, Driak, Aiginger, Bottan and Neumayer, and chides the medical system for ignoring research that stresses the role of oral and dental infections in the pathogenesis of nervous disorders including multiple sclerosis.
+Stortebecker engages in a detailed discussion of studies by German researchers, Driak, Aiginger, Bottan and Neumayer, and chides the medical system for ignoring research proving the role of oral and dental infections in the symptoms of nervous disorders, including multiple sclerosis.

-Stortebecker also describes the extra and intracranial venous systems with references to Bock, who in 1823, demonstrated most completely, the rich venous plexuses of the spinal canal [extracranial] and pointed out that sacral branches of the internal iliac veins, as well as the lumbar, thoracic and cervical veins communicate freely with the veins within the spinal canal through the anterior spinal formina.(Author’s italics.)
-Stortebecker also describes the movement of inflammation and toxins in the cranial vertebral venous system (CVS) in multiple sclerosis, and other neurological diseases in Section VII of this paper.
+Stortebecker also describes the extra and intracranial venous systems with references to Bock, who in 1823, demonstrated most completely the rich venous plexuses of the spinal canal [extracranial] and pointed out that sacral branches of the internal iliac veins, as well as the lumbar, thoracic and cervical veins communicate freely with the veins within the spinal canal through the anterior spinal formina.(Author’s italics.)

-Stortebecker refers to a clinical study of 140 ms patients with a history of optic neuritis: 88% showed signs of decayed and infected teeth and all 88% improved after dental care.
+Stortebecker refers to a clinical study of 140 MS patients with a history of optic neuritis: 88% showed signs of decayed and infected teeth.

-In my experience as a patient, I have fired, or been fired by, more than one doctor for being insistent, at times, that symptoms dismissed as “just your ms,” were in fact, the result of untreated inner ear, or sinus infections.
-So I am sensitive to the haste to link every neurological symptom to multiple sclerosis. (see my Doppler-Ultrasound test)
+In my experience as a patient, I have fired, or been fired by, more than one doctor for insisting at times, that symptoms dismissed as “just your ms” were in fact, the result of untreated inner ear, or sinus infections.
+So I am sensitive to the haste to link every neurological symptom to multiple sclerosis.

-In 1985, a family member experienced “funny” symptoms, and a tour of referrals ended in the office of a neurologist who did not hesitate to diagnose ms. However, after extraction of all four wisdom teeth, the dentist said that one had been infected, there were no further problems.
-The dentist explained that every time she chewed, inflammation and toxins causing the symptoms.
-There has been NO recurrence of symptoms.
+In 1985, my daughter experienced “funny” symptoms, and a tour of referrals ended in the office of a neurologist who did not hesitate to diagnose MS. However, after extraction of her wisdom teeth, one of which had been infected, there were no further problems.
+The dentist explained that every time she chewed, inflammation and toxins were released into her body causing the symptoms.

-So while a huge body of research supports the theory that blockages in the cranial cerebral venous system can cause neurological symptoms, more work is needed to prove whether or not this is the cause of multiple sclerosis.
-That the Liberation treatment gives relief is an exciting solution, but is it really the cure?
+So while a huge body of research supports the theory that blockages in the cranial cerebral venous system can cause neurological symptoms, more work is needed to prove whether or not this causes multiple sclerosis.
+That the Liberation treatment might give relief is an exciting solution, but is it really the cure?

-Dr Zamboni adds that only long term clinical and MRI observation is capable of establishing the possible conversion of clinically isolated syndrome (CIS), that is, some questionable symptoms, into a case of clinically defined ms, CDMS.
+Dr Zamboni adds that only longitudinal clinical and MRI observation in time and space is capable of establishing the possible conversion of clinically isolated syndrome (CIS), meaning a questionable symptom, into a case of clinically defined MS.

 Perhaps the old name “diffuse, disseminated sclerosis,” has more meaning than multiple sclerosis?

-Dr Zamboni has declared strictures in the craniovenous system (CVS) to be chronic (an illness or problem persisting for a long time), and coined the term “chronic cerebrospinal venous insufficiency” (CCSVI).
-Peptide researcher Candace Pert has commented on the confusion caused by changing terminology, and says that medical researchers would rather use each others’ toothbrushes than each others’ scientific terms.
+Dr Zamboni has declared, strictures in the cranio-venous system (CVS) to be chronic (an illness or problem persisting for a long time), and coined the phrase chronic cerebrospinal venous insufficiency (CCSVI).
+Peptide researcher Candace Pert has commented on the confusion caused by changing terminology, and says that medical researchers would rather use each other’s toothbrushes than each other’s scientific terms.

-By pointing us in a different direction, Dr Zamboni has done us all a favor.
+By pointing us in a different direction, Dr Zamboni has done us all a favour.

-People with ms have awakened to their power to change the way things are done.
+People with MS have awakened to their power to change the way things are done.
 Bravo!
 Hopefully, more people in the Health Care system will re-search the research we already have, for simple new treatments.
-Hopefully, we finally recognize and admit, the importance of Dental Care to general Health, and give it priority over drug coverage.
+Hopefully, we finally recognize and admit, the importance to Dental Care to general Health, and give it priority over drug coverage.
 But it’s a slow process.

-MY hope is, that clinicians will look seriously at the research we already have on possible causes of the strictures – dental problems, along with sinus, tonsil, throat and lymph infections, and take more time, as suggested by Rodriguez of the Mayo Clinic, and Zamboni himself, to attach the label multiple sclerosis to neurological symptoms.
+MY hope is, that clinicians will look seriously at the research we already have on possible causes of the strictures – dental problems, and sinus, tonsil, throat and lymph infections, and take more time, as suggested by Rodriguez of the Mayo Clinic, and Zamboni, to attach the label multiple sclerosis to neurological symptoms.

 The Globe and Mail, Saturday, October 15, 2010